xyxj1024/xyxj1024.github.io/_posts/2023-01-01-concurrent.md

 Scalable counting can only achieved by methods that are distributed[^5] and therefore have low contention on memory and interconnect, and are parallel, and thus allow many requests to be dealt with concurrently[^6].

 A *combining tree* is a distributed binary-tree-based data structure with a shared counter at its root.
 Processors combine their increment requests going up the tree from the leaves to the root and propagate the answers down the tree, thus eliminating the need for all processors to actually reach the root in order to increment the counter.
+In the classic combining tree scheme, scalability as the number of processors $$P$$ increases is achieved by making the tree deeper, adding more levels to make sure that the number of leaves is $$\lceil P / 2 \rceil$$.
+Under maximal load, the throughput of such a tree will be $$P / (2 \log P)$$ operations per time unit, offering a significant speedup.

 A counting tree *balancer* is a computing element with one input wire and two output wires.
 Tokens arrive on the balancer's input wire at arbitrary times and are output on its output wires.
 A *balancing tree* of width $$w$$ is a binary tree of balancers, where output wires of one balancer are connected to input wires of another, having one designated root input wire and $$w$$ designated output wires.
 On a shared-memory, multiprocessor one can implement a balancing tree as a shared data structure, where balancers are records, and wires are pointers from one record to another.
 Threads arrive at a balancer and it repeatedly sends them up and down, so its top wire always has the same or at most one more than the bottom one.
 One could implement the balancers in a straightforward way using a bit that threads toggle: they fetch the bit and then complement it, exiting on the output wire they fetched (zero or more):

 ```Java
 AtomicBoolean toggle = new AtomicBoolean(true);